kimbedeuro/KAimera/Readme.md

 Killing Two Birds with KAimera: High-Accuracy, Low-Complexity Anomaly Detection for Industrial Control Systems through Knowledge Distillation
 -------------
-<span style="color:black;"> ***KAimera*** is a lightweight anomaly detection model, which applies a knowledge distillation approach.
-The model includes prediction values from 10 state-of-the-art anomaly detection models that have been evaluated on two public datasets. </span>
+<span style="color:black;"> ***KAimera*** is a lightweight anomaly detection model, which utilizes ensemble learning and knowledge distillation for Industrial Control Systems (ICS).
+The model includes prediction values from ten state-of-the-art anomaly detection models that have been evaluated on two public datasets. </span>

 This repository contains the ***KAimera*** implemented in python and the dataset.